thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 `sample_rate=1536000`

 This sets the bandwidth of the SDR dongle.
 In short, there is no need to change it.
-It will cover all Inmrasat L-Band and (more on this to come) each C-Band data type.
+It will cover all Inmarsat L-Band and (more on this to come) each C-Band data type.
 So like the author states, don't change this.
 Ok, Ok, you want to change it because reasons... fine....Here is some more details...There are only three options for this setting, 1536000 (1.5megs bandwidth), 1920000, this is 1.9mhz bandwidth and needlessly burns CPU covering more spectrum span than L and C require and lastly 288000.
 This is the least CPU intensive and covers only .2 mhz bandwidth, it allows you to zoom right in on a single signal.

 `center_frequency=1545600000`